 How does SMILES in Classroom work?

 Teachers trained with “SMILES in Education” plan every learning session using three main components:

 2. Mindful Learning: Then most of the session is spent learning “how” of the topic using best pedagogical skills (like inquiry based discovery, peer learning, activity driven learning, realia etc.) integrated with SMILES Rules or mindfulness anchors for learning.
 The teacher can use Mindfulness Pauses along with students for well-being and better classroom control.
 In between, they recall their chosen positive word/value and ensure its being followed.

 3. Mindful Closing: Towards the end, a mindful reflection of what, why and how of what we learnt today is done by all students and teacher together.
 Its most powerful part of the lesson where mindfulness helps students to recall, comprehend & memorize new knowledge gained.
-Gratitude is also part of this closing for positive relationship building with teacher, fellow students and self.
+Gratitude & forgiveness during this closing helps develop a positive relationship with teacher, fellow students and self.

 PILOT and IMPACT data:

 Click here for impact data chart

 Some Impact data from our “SMILES in Education” program running for 6 months from June 2018 in 3 schools in India is given below:

 1. Effectiveness Survey showed that out of 2,231 students, the number of students who gained confidence in learning and were able to recall quickly, increased from initially 720 students to 1383 students after they used the SMILES rules.
 This is a ~ 30% increase in just 4 months of implementation.